TobiasLaving/azure-app-service-os-benchmark/README.md

 - The idea is to measure how effective the web server is, testing downline performance such as databases or external services is not in scope.

-- All tests were done by performing 5000 requests over 150 threads.
+- All tests were done by performing 5000 requests with 150 done concurrently.

-- The tests were running from my work machine towards the azure over wifi
+- The tests were running from my work machine towards the azure over wifi.

 Local machine tooling:
 ```